 In Special Words and Special Numbers on iOS, to hear a British English voice instead of American, set your device's language to “British English”, not “English” (which is American).
 In Special Words, to hear an Australian voice, set the device's region format to “Australia” (iOS 6) or set the device's language to “Australian English” (iOS 7 and later); if the device's language is set to “Nederlands”, you will hear Dutch, unless the region format is set to “België”, in which case you will hear Flemish (Vlaams).

 In Special Words and Special Numbers, you can select a different language for each individual profile, without having to change the device's language or region format, as explained in the Special Words User Guide for iOS, the Special Words User Guide for Android, and the Special Numbers User Guide.

-Note that you need to set the language explicitly to use languages not fully supported by the device (e.g. for Albanian, Bulgarian, Luxembourgish, Hindi (prior to iOS 8) and Welsh in Special Words and the Touch Apps).
+Note that you need to set the language explicitly to use languages not fully supported by the device (e.g. for Albanian, Bulgarian, Luxembourgish, Hindi (prior to iOS 8), Icelandic and Welsh in Special Words).

 If you change the device's language on iOS, you may end up with multiple keyboard layouts: you can delete any you don't want in the Settings app (under General > Keyboard).

 Can I change the font in the app or make it use capital letters?

 In Special Words and in Special Stories, you can use our “Special Letters” font (the default) or either of the two OpenDyslexic fonts included in the app.
 On Apple devices, you can also select any font installed on the device.
 You change the font from the app's settings.
 In Special Stories, you can also change the font size.

 In Special Words, there is a “Capital Letters” setting.
 If you turn this on, the written words associated with the cards will be displayed in CAPITAL LETTERS.